Craighall

-Craighall is a suburb of Johannesburg, South Africa and is bordered by Hyde Park, Dunkeld and Parkhurst.
-It sits in between the busy arterial routes of Jan Smuts Avenue and William Nicol highway and is located in Region B of the City of Johannesburg Metropolitan Municipality.
+Craighall is a suburb of Randburg, South Africa and is bordered by Hyde Park, Dunkeld and Parkhurst.
+It sits in between the busy arterial routes of Jan Smuts Avenue and Winnie Mandela Drive and is located in Region B of the City of Johannesburg Metropolitan Municipality.

 History

 Craighall was established in 1902 by the Scot, William Rattray, the owner of a large farm, Klipfontein, which at the time was an hour's journey by horse-carriage to the north of the bustling mining town of Johannesburg.
 He divided the farm into a residential development, which he named Craighall after his birthplace in Blairgowrie, Scotland, and a recreational development of lakes and parkland, much of which still exists as the open land of Delta Park.
 Craighall was an attractive, fertile piece of land on a gentle west/north facing slope.

 The main natural feature of Craighall is the cascading rocky waterfall on the Braamfontein Spruit at the north-west corner of the suburb.
 It flows year-round but becomes a particularly dramatic spectacle during heavy rain-storms.
 Waterfall Avenue, the original centre-piece avenue of the suburb, was named after it.

 Craighall was originally planned with erven (stand) sizes at just under an acre (3,850 square metres, known as a "Craighall Acre"), although more than half have since been sub-divided into smaller stand sizes.
 It remains a spacious, treed residential suburb with abundant bird-life, yet located within 6 minutes drive of Sandton.